Last reviewed on 23 August 2023

 The first step when recruiting new local governors is to identify what skills and experience your board needs from a new member, for it to be effective.

-The skills your local governing body needs will depend on what responsibilities are delegated to it.
+The skills your local governing body (LGB) needs will depend on what responsibilities are delegated to it.
 You'll need to make sure you have the skills and experience to monitor the areas your trust board has tasked you with monitoring.
 Check your scheme of delegation to make sure you're clear on this before starting recruitment.

 If any third-party organisations are helping you recruit new local governors, share your audit results and scheme of delegation with them.